http://www.burtonsys.com/cholesterol.html

 patients taking daily doses as low as 500 mg/day.
 Studies indicate that extended-

-discussed in this article: http://www.well-connected.com/report.cgi/000023_9.htm
+Niacin is also discussed in this article.

-WelChol (colesevelam HCl), from Sankyo/GelTex - nonsystemic/non-absorbed
+WelChol (colesevelam HCl), from Sankyo/GelTex - nonsystemic/non-absorbed.

 Requires huge dose: six 625 mg solid tablets / day